Describes ShipStation's printing terminology, lists popular printers used with ShipStation, types of labels, and ShipStation's printing process.

-Labels must be a single, continuous sheet to work with ShipStation.
+Labels must be a single continuous sheet to work properly with ShipStation.
 Because part of the postage label will print on the detachable portion, paper labels that include detachable tabs will not print correctly.

 If you print using a standard desktop printer, you can print the labels using plain paper.
 However, you also have options for self-adhesive labels and integrated labels.

 Use Avery Half Sheet Self-Adhesive shipping labels or similar to print two labels per letter- or A4-sized sheet.
 Set your label document options to the 8.5" x 11" (2 per page) option.

 Use All-in-One Shipping Labels from Burris Computer Forms to print a label and its corresponding packing slip on the same sheet.
 You can then peel off the label, attach it to the package, and include the packing slip inside the box.